-Financing activities-Cash used in financing activities for the year ended December 31, 2015, was \$369 million.
+Financing activities-Cash used in financing activities for the year ended December 31, 2016, was \$288 million.
+This included repurchases of \$176 million in common stock and \$114 million in cash dividends to stockholders, offset by the excess tax benefits from stock-based compensation of \$2 million.
+Cash used in financing activities for the year ended December 31, 2015, was \$369 million.
 This included repurchases of \$271 million in common stock and \$108 million in cash dividends to stockholders, offset by the proceeds of \$2 million from exercises of stock options and the excess tax benefits from stock-based compensation of \$9 million.
 Cash used in financing activities for the year ended December 31, 2014, was \$230 million.
-This included repurchases of \$154 million in common stock and \$97 million in cash dividends to stockholders, offset by the proceeds of \$14 million from exercises of stock options and the excess tax benefits from stock-based compensation of \$9 million.
-Cash used in financing activities for the year ended December 31, 2013, was \$220 million.
-This included repurchases of \$168 million in common stock, \$89 million in cash dividends to stockholders of notes payable and other indebtedness, offset by proceeds of \$33 million from exercises of stock options and the excess tax benefits from stock stax benefits from stock-based compensation of \$8 million.
+This included repurchases of \$154 million in common stock, \$97 million in cash dividends to stockholders, offset by proceeds of \$14 million from exercises of stock-based compensation of \$7 million.

-As of December 31, 2015, the Company is authorized to repurchase, from time to time, up to 10.4 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
-During the years ended December 31, 2015, 2014 and 2013, the Company repurchased approximately 4.3 million shares, 3.3 million shares and 3.3 million shares of common stock on the open market for a total cost of \$228 million, \$162 million and \$118 million, respectively.
+As of December 31, 2016, the Company is authorized to repurchase, from time to time, up to 6.4 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
+During the years ended December 31, 2016, 2015 and 2014, the Company repurchased approximately 4.0 million shares, 4.3 million shares and 3.3 million shares of common stock on the open market for a total cost of \$164 million, \$228 million and \$162 million, respectively.
 Additional stock repurchases were made in connection with employee stock plans, whereby Company shares were tendered by employees for the payment of exercise price and applicable statutory withholding taxes.
-During the years ended December 31, 2015, 2014 and 2013, such repurchases totaled approximately 0.5 million shares, 0.5 million shares at a cost of \$25 million, \$22 million and \$44 million, respectively.
+During the years ended December 31, 2016, 2015 and 2014, such repurchases totaled approximately 0.4 million shares, 0.5 million shares at a cost of \$15 million, \$25 million and \$22 million, respectively.
 Repurchases of shares have been funded with cash generated from operations.

-The Company's working capital at December 31, 2015, included \$225 million in cash and cash equivalents.
+The Company's working capital at December 31, 2016, included \$260 million in cash and cash equivalents.
 The Company expects that internally generated cash will be sufficient to support the working capital needs of the Company, the Company's fixed payments, dividends, and other obligations on both a short-term and long-term basis.

-On February 11, 2016, the Company announced a quarterly dividend of \$.22 per share to be paid to all shareholders of record on February 25, 2016.
-The dividend will be paid on March 15, 2016.
+On February 8, 2017, the Company announced a quarterly dividend of \$.24 per share to be paid to all shareholders of record on February 24, 2017.
+The dividend will be paid on March 15, 2017.

 The Company's cash flows generated from operations are also the primary source for funding various contractual obligations.
-The table below summarizes the Company's major commitments as of December 31, 2015 (in thousands):
+The table below summarizes the Company's major commitments as of December 31, 2016 (in thousands):